Invaders from Mars (1953 film): Remake

+Comic book

 A three-issue Invaders from Mars comic book adaptation, written by Steven Philip Jones and drawn by Sandy Carruthers, was published by Eternity Comics in 1990.
 Eternity published an original three-issue sequel by Jones and Carruthers in 1991.

+In popular culture

+The film was spoofed by RiffTrax, consisting of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson, on March 26, 2021.